alexpritc/escape-room/README.md

 Go to https://alexpritc.itch.io/crunch, download the .zip, extract it and run the .exe file!

 ## References
-All code was produced by Alex Pritchard.
+All code and audio was produced by Alex Pritchard.

 Third party art assets:

-Third party audio assets:
+Carpet, Frosted Glass and Ceiling textures from textures.com